Something very nice, and positive, about the land area called Sweden,

 Removal of oath supported by 'Riksdagen' (Reichstag).

-The first time a gender neutral pronoun was suggested for use in the Swedish language was in 1966 by Rolf Dunäs in Uppsala Nya Tidning (newspaper).
+First time a gender neutral pronoun was suggested for use in the Swedish language.

 In 2015, the Swedish gender neutral pronoun 'hen' was introduced in SAOL.
 Since then, the pronoun 'hen' is officially part of the Swedish language.